annahyan/syncing_gdrive/README.md

 	sync_script.sh [-t] [-l path_to_local_dir] [- path_to_remote_dir] dir1 dir2 ...

-Note: the remotedir should contain a trailing slask, e.g. remote_dir and not remote_dir/.
+Note: the remotedir should NOT contain a trailing slash, e.g. remote_dir and not remote_dir/.